react-ui-org/react-ui/src/components/Radio/README.md

-In addition to the options below in the [component's API](#api) section, you can specify [React synthetic events] or you can **add whatever HTML attribute you like.** All attributes that don't interfere with the API are forwarded to the native HTML `<input>`.
+In addition to the options below in the [component's API](#api) section, you can specify [React synthetic events] or you can **add whatever HTML attribute you like.** All attributes that don't interfere with the API are forwarded to the native HTML `<input>` elements.
 This enables making the component interactive and helps to improve its accessibility.

 👉 Refer to the MDN reference for the full list of supported attributes of the [radio] input type.